GenomicsStandardsConsortium/GSC25-Cambridge/pages/transport.md

 # Getting around Cambridge

 Buses are the main public transport option in Cambridge and the [Smart Cambridge](https://smartcambridge.org/transport/) website offers information on all the routes and options available.
+Additionally, there is a useful journey planner available [here](https://transport.cambridgeshirepeterborough-ca.gov.uk/journey-planner/cambridgeshire/).
 Paying for the buses: You can buy tickets at machines at most major stops, or buy a ticket from the driver as your board, contactless payments are accepted, for more information on buses visit the [StageCoach website](https://www.stagecoachbus.com/help-and-contact)

 If you prefer, for short journeys there are scooters to rent using the [VOI app](https://www.voi.com/), and ofcause there are taxi's and UBER available.